Tencent-Hunyuan/HunyuanVideo-1.5/README.md

 ## 🧱 Download Pretrained Models

+> 💡 Distillation models and sparse attention models are still coming soon.
+Please stay tuned for the latest updates on the Hugging Face Model Card.

 Download the pretrained models before generating videos.
 Detailed instructions are available at [checkpoints-download.md](checkpoints-download.md).

 ## 📝 Prompt Guide